roots/docs/sage/gutenberg.md

 ---
 date_modified: 2023-01-27 13:17
 date_published: 2021-10-21 13:21
-description: Sage includes a `theme.json` file that is based on the Tailwind config and includes the default color palette, font families, and font sizes from Tailwind.
+description: Sage includes a `theme.json` generator that is based on the Tailwind config and includes the default color palette, font families, and font sizes from Tailwind.
 title: Gutenberg
 authors:
   - alwaysblank